dajhub/dajhub.github.io/content/blog/cinnamon-fedora-minimal/index.md

 # Display Manager

 The display manager or login manager is where you input your username and password to get to your desktop.
 The display manager I use is [sddm](https://github.com/sddm/sddm), which is the default for KDE.
 The Cinnamon default is [slick-greeter](https://github.com/linuxmint/slick-greeter).
-Insalling and enable either option is shown below.
+Installing and enable either option is shown below.
 For sddm,

 ```bash
 sudo dnf install sddm